Review of the Ranzan Valley Country BBQ Area on the Tsuki River

 However, the site is also twice the price of most other barbecue sites.
 It costs 1000 yen for parking for cars.
 If you come by foot or public transport it is free to use the riverside area.
 The rental costs are pretty standard though – 3000 yen for a brick grill, 1,500 for a stone grill.
 You can also rent smaller grills and barbecue equipment.
 Even sun brolleys, tables and chairs.
 And you can book a fully inclusive barbecue with food provided too.

 The main advantage of this site for me is its location and proximity to seasonal attractions.
 For example, it is close to the cherry blossoms and horseback archery events that take place in Spring.
 And it is right beside Japan’s largest lavender fields, which bloom in June.
 It is also close to the butterfly park – Ranzan is home to the national butterfly of Japan.
+Furthermore, you can walk along the riverside for a short cut to the autumn leaves.

 In Autumn the Ranzan valley is absolutely breathtaking dressed in shades of gold, orange and red.
 It is known as the “Arashiyama of Musashi Country” due to its resemblance of Kyoto’s famous Arashiyama area.